wyattades/articulus/README.md

 - undo/redo capability
 - copy/paste keyboard shortcuts
 - multiplayer world
+- add a start screen

 ## Work in progress

-- ability to save & load builds
+- ability to view and import from your saved builds
-- Start/menu screens
+- user authentication
 - thrusters

 ## Known bugs

-- resizing multiple rotated shapes is not exact
+- resizing multiple rotated shapes does not accurately skew the shapes
+- can drag existing objects overtop other objects. this should be disallowed

 ## Credits